14 Magical Holiday Activities in Central Massachusetts

 Prefer walking through magical lights rather than driving?
 You’ll definitely want to check out the Night Lights event at Tower Hill.

-Open November 26th-December 30th daily from 4-10pm, you’ll experience a magical landscape of illuminated plants, sculptures, paths, and fountains.
+Open November 22nd, 2025 through January 4th, 2026 daily from 4-10pm, you’ll experience a magical landscape of illuminated plants, sculptures, paths, and fountains.
 There are fire pits around for warming up (or making smores!).

 13. Go ice skating.